jaferrando/yt_live_stream_split/README.md

 ```

 Go to the route and to the `pytubefix` directory in it.
 Then open the `__main__.py` file with a text editor:
-Find the text `LIVE_STREAM` on line 372, then remove or comment line 373 and add in it place the command `pass` resulting in this section of code:
+Find the text `LIVE_STREAM` on line 372, then remove or comment line 373 and add in its place the command `pass` resulting in this section of code:

 ```
             elif status == 'LIVE_STREAM':